car251290/Python-Game-for-kids/README.md

     snake_segments.append(segment)
     allspriteslist.add(segment)

-# the clock of the time of the game
+# The clock of the time of the game
 clock = pygame.time.Clock()
 done = False